CHOOSING YOUR AQUARIUM UV STERILIZER

 - How does a UV Sterilizer work?

-The UV Light then sterilizes the water, and it is returned to your tank or pond.
+The UV Light then sterilizes the water by altering the DNA of organic matter as well as “clumping algae” in the water, and it is returned to your tank or pond.

 Click on the picture to the left to enlarge

 - How should I determine what my flow rate should be?

 Your flow rate is dependent on the level of sterilization you desire from your tank.
 The slower the water moves across a UV bulb that is intended primarily for UVC production; the more time UV-C is in contact with the water.
 The slower the rate, the more sterilization you can achieve.